 - Search engine marketing.

 These channels generally require marketers to understand users’ browsing activity, search history, and engagement to get maximum results.
-Knowing users’ payment data can also help marketers have a more precise segmentation in performance marketing.
+Knowing users’ payment data can also help marketers have a more precise segmentation in performance marketing, and conducting competitor keyword research may let you win the attention of your competitors’ clients.

 Successful marketers should have sufficient resources to make data-driven decisions and improve cash flow.
 With payment marketing, you can acquire payment insights like purchasing habits and preferred payment methods.